thaliaarchi/unix-news/licenses/README.md

 > concepts had already been published, for example in the C. ACM paper.
 >
 > This license was royalty-free, but there was a $150 administrative fee.

+## Manitoba 1975

+"SOFTWARE AGREEMENT between WESTERN ELECTRIC COMPANY, INCORPORATED and THE UNIVERSITY OF MANITOBA Effective as of February 1, 1975"

+Source: University of Waterloo Archives

 ## Leuven 1977